rivue/Gamified-Study-Tool/README.md

         easy (same as medium):
         - ⭐️ fix Aryan's problem with viewing it on his phone - some samsung variation?
-        - ⭐️ users SHOULD be able to create libraries with duplicate names because of how generic some courses can be (philosophy, biology, math, calculus, etc...)
         - ⭐️ handle weird thing in production where new library code displays null for like half a second, just make it look good basically
         - ⭐️ make redirect smooth, like make it not show other pages or whatever (use repomix + gpt)
-        - ⭐️ get rid of powered by openai logo thing

     OTHER PAGES:
         - terms and policies page